Google Play and the Google Play logo are trademarks of Google LLC.

 - Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015

-- Mass surveillance in Australia § Assistance and Access Bill
+- Mass surveillance in Australia § Telecommunications and Other Legislation Amendment (Assistance and Access) Act

 - “THE SENATE SELECT COMMITTEE ON COVID-19 PUBLIC HEARING Committee Room 2S1 Parliament House, Canberra”.
 Parliament of Australia.
 6 May 2020.
 Retrieved 6 May 2020.